tieutrongphuc/tp/docs/DeveloperGuide.md

 2.  **Provide a way to view all reminders:**
     *   **Current Flaw:** The `reminder list` command only shows upcoming, incomplete reminders.
 There is no way for a user to view past or completed reminders to review their history.
-    *   **Proposed Enhancement:** We plan to add an option to the `reminder list` command to show all reminders.
-For example, `reminder list --all` would display every reminder, including past and completed ones, providing a complete overview.
+    *   **Proposed Enhancement:** We plan to add some options (flags) to the `reminder list` command.
+For example: `reminder list --all` would display every reminder, `reminder list --completed` would show only completed reminders, and `reminder list --past` would show past, incomplete reminders.
+This provides a more complete and flexible overview of all tasks.

 3.  **Implement a `reminder edit` command:**
     *   **Current Flaw:** There is no command to modify an existing reminder.
 To fix a typo or change a date, users must delete the reminder and create a new one, which is inefficient and error-prone.